 Typically made of metal, these handy devices make hanging a wreath easy.
 They’re basically long flat strips of metal with two U-shape ends: One end is designed to fit snugly over the top edge of a standard door, and the other end holds a wreath.
-You can find wreath hooks in all sorts of finishes, from matte black iron to high-shine silver.
+You can find over-the-door wreath hooks ($14 for a set of 3, Amazon) in all sorts of finishes, from matte black iron to high-shine silver.
 Look for an adjustable door hanger to give yourself flexibility in how high your wreath sits on your door.

 You can also find wreath hangers with felt padding on the back to protect your door from scratching.
 If the one you like doesn’t have that feature, consider picking up a roll of adhesive hook and loop tape and creating your own scratch protection.
 Adhere the soft “loop” side of the tape to the back of the hanger to provide protection for your door.
 To protect the top of the door, slip a small piece of fabric or felt inside the over-the-door hook.

-If you plan to hang wreaths on both sides of your door, consider a double wreath hanger.
+If you plan to hang wreaths on both sides of your door, consider a double wreath hanger ($6, Factory Direct Crafts).
 This variation is designed to display wreaths outside and inside your home simultaneously.
 It works the same way as the single-sided wreath hanger, but both ends of the hanger extend down into hooks.
 Slip the hanger over the top of your door and use the same felt padding technique as the single-sided wreath, if desired.